gaycodegal/SmolForth/cversion/README.md

 I can't see why for-loops would be useful, but I should include them just in case.

+## Future Work

-Thus, features needed to make this a useful implementation include:
+Features needed to make this a useful implementation include:
 - Stack swapping.
 - Stack rotation (rotate n elements by m places).
 - Duplication: